Loading image...Kiro

 Bugfix Specs

 The Bugfix Spec models how experienced developers approach bug fixes: identify the root cause, understand what should change, and explicitly preserve what shouldn't.
-Bugfix Specs provide a structured approach using that workflow, guiding you through root cause analysis, fix design, and regression prevention to ensure surgical, reliable fixes.
+Bugfix Specs provide a structured approach using that workflow, guiding you through root cause analysis, fix design, and regression prevention.

 Key Benefits